NCAR/DART/models/aether_lon-lat/readme.rst

 |   MMMM = ensemble member (0-based)
 |   BBBB = block number (0-based)

-These files do not have grid information in them, which must be read from grid_gBBBB.nc
+The restart files do not have grid information in them, which must be read from grid_gBBBB.nc

 Aether_to_dart and dart_to_aether read the same namelist; transform_state_nml.
 The fields chosen to be part of the model state are specified in ``variables``.
-Program aether_to_dart will read the specified fields from all the restart and grid files for a member and repackage them into an ensemble state vector (filter_input.nc), which has a single domain and no halos.
+Program aether_to_dart will read the specified fields, from all the restarts for a member plus grid files, and repackage them into an ensemble state vector file (filter_input.nc), which has a single domain and no halos.
 The field names will be transformed into CF-compliant names in filter_input.nc.